Pupil Premium

 - academies and free schools, including special and AP academies

-In the 2022 to 2023 financial year, schools will receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+In the 2025 to 2026 financial year, schools will receive the following funding for each child recorded as eligible for free school meals (FSM) or who have been recorded as eligible in the past 6 years (FSM Ever 6) or previously looked-after children (PLAC):

 - adoption